-Component Outcome Measure Methodology including the timeframes being reported (e.g. denominator and numerator). oomponent Work Readiness Training (EPWRT) "The number and percentage of individuals that participated in the (EPWRT) and obtained employment."
-Numerator will include those participants who obtained employment after completing (EPWRT) component during the period of 10/1/2024 to 9/30/2025.
-Denominator will include the number of participants that participated in EPWRT during the 10/1/2024 to 9/30/2025.
-Career/Technical Education Programs or other Vocational Training (EPC) "The number and percentage of individuals that participated in the (EPC) Component and obtained employment."
-Numerator will include those participants who obtained employment after completing (EPC) component during the period of 10/1/2024 to 9/30/2025.
-Denominator will include the number of participants that participated in (EPC) during the 10/1/2024 to 9/30/2025.
+Component Outcome Measure Methodology including the timeframes being reported (e.g. denominator and numerator).
+Employment (Work) Readiness Training "The number and percentage of individuals that participated in the Employment Readiness component and obtained employment."
+Numerator will include those participants who obtained employment after completing ERT component during the period of 10/1/2023 to 9/30/2024.
+Denominator will include the number of participants that participated in ERT during the 10/1/2023 to 9/30/2024.